permguard/permguard/site/content/docs/0.1/code-ops/plan-apply.md

   noindex: false # false (default) or true
 ---

-The primary function of the PermGuard CLI is to manage schemas and policies.
+The primary function of the Permguard CLI is to manage schemas and policies.

-Provisioning in PermGuard involves creating and managing these elements, which include schemas and policies.
+Provisioning in Permguard involves creating and managing these elements, which include schemas and policies.

 This is primarily done using the `plan` and `apply` commands.